Hi, I’m Amanda!

 Education + Licensing

-I chose my graduate program because of its emphasis on comprehensive clinical training in assessment, diagnosis, and treatment; a deep understanding of interpersonal and systemic dynamics; a strong commitment to working with diverse, marginalized, and under-served populations; and core competencies in marriage and family therapy knowledge, ethics, research, and cultural responsiveness.
+I chose my graduate program for its emphasis on comprehensive clinical training, systemic and interpersonal dynamics, cultural responsiveness, and a strong commitment to working with diverse and underserved populations.

 Experience

-I began my graduate internship in 2019 as a therapist at an outpatient treatment center, supporting clients through a wide range of complex traumas.
-Together, we work from the ground up to understand diagnoses, develop coping skills, and accomplish meaningful goals.
-Since graduating in 2021, I have worked in private practice, primarily assisting clients struggling with anxiety, addiction, depression, relationship challenges, LGBTQ+ issues, spirituality, and many other concerns.
+I began my graduate internship in 2019 at an outpatient treatment center, supporting clients through a wide range of complex traumas.
+Since graduating in 2021, I have worked in private practice with clients navigating anxiety, addiction, depression, relationship challenges, LGBTQ+ issues, spirituality, and more.

-With my diverse background, I take a personalized approach to therapy, tailoring each session to fit the unique needs of my clients rather than relying on a one size fits all method.
-I draw from a range of evidence based modalities, including Cognitive Behavioral Therapy (CBT), Solution-Focused Brief Therapy (SFBT), Internal Family Systems Therapy (IFS), and Dialectical Behavioral Therapy (DBT), to provide the most effective and individualized support.
+My approach is personalized to each client rather than one-size-fits-all.
+I draw from evidence-based modalities including Cognitive Behavioral Therapy (CBT), Solution-Focused Brief Therapy (SFBT), Internal Family Systems (IFS), and Dialectical Behavior Therapy (DBT) to provide the most effective support for your specific needs.

-Clients often tell me they appreciate working with me for my compassion, expertise, insights, strong memory, and ability to be both supportive and honest, even blunt when necessary.
+Clients often tell me they appreciate my compassion, insights, strong memory, and ability to be both supportive and honest, even blunt when necessary.

 I am particularly passionate about helping clients navigate faith transitions.
-Finding the right therapist can be challenging, as no clinician should push someone toward or away from their faith.
-I prioritize creating a safe space where my clients feel comfortable and empowered in their decisions as we navigate the complexities of faith transitions together.
-Clients have valued my guidance in managing complex conversations with family while defining their own beliefs.
+Finding the right therapist can be challenging, and no clinician should push someone toward or away from their faith.
+I prioritize creating a space where clients feel comfortable and empowered in their decisions as we navigate the complexities of faith transitions together.
+Clients have valued my guidance in managing difficult family conversations while defining their own beliefs.

 Something that surprised me in my career is how much I value working with couples recovering from infidelity.
 I credit this to my ability to truly see people, identify the root of an issue, and help rebuild relationships that once felt irreparable.
-It is incredibly rewarding to witness couples restore their connection into something stronger than they ever thought possible.
-Clients have expressed gratitude for my support during such a difficult period, as I help them rediscover hope and happiness in their marriage.
+It is incredibly rewarding to witness couples restore their connection into something stronger than they ever imagined.
+Clients have expressed gratitude for my support during such a difficult time, as we work together to rediscover hope and happiness in their relationship.

 Research + Writing

-My academic research has covered topics such as interracial and interfaith relationships, the effects of faith transitions on individuals and families (and how to foster positive outcomes), and the impact of fathers on their children.
+My academic research has covered interracial and interfaith relationships, the effects of faith transitions on individuals and families, and the impact of fathers on their children.

-During my undergraduate studies, I conducted research on the role fathers play in shaping their children's self esteem and body image.
+During my undergraduate studies, I researched the role fathers play in shaping their children's self-esteem and body image.
 My findings demonstrated that paternal warmth positively influences body image for both sons and daughters.
 I presented this research at the 2018 Mary Lou Fulton Mentored Student Research Conference, where I received an award for my work.

-I have also contributed to research teams led by professors Dr. Roy Bean and Dr. Shayne Anderson, examining the representation of ethnic minorities in academic literature and the dynamic roles of therapists and clients in successful therapy.
+I have also contributed to research teams led by Dr. Roy Bean and Dr. Shayne Anderson, examining the representation of ethnic minorities in academic literature and the dynamic roles of therapists and clients in successful therapy outcomes.

 Beyond the therapy office,